-In 1901 Mordecai, with the help of six hundred fans who threatened to boycott the games if he didn't make the team, secured a spot on the Terre Haute Tots (or Hottentots) in the newly formed Three-I league.
+In 1901 Mordecai, with the help of 600 fans who threatened to boycott the games if he didn't make the team, secured a spot on the Terre Haute Tots (or Hottentots) in the newly formed Three-I League.
 Mordecai led the semiprofessional team to the first-ever Three-I championship, posting a 25-8 record.

 Mordecai was picked up by Omaha in the Western League the following year, and reporters started calling him Three Finger.
 He became the staff workhorse, posting a 27-15 record and finishing every game he started.

-Mordecai and Christy Mathewson began their famous face-offs during Mordecai's rookie year.
+Mordecai and Christy Mathewson began their famous face-offs during Brown's rookie year.
 The first time they met, on July 9, they dueled through eight innings, not allowing a run.
-In the ninth inning the Giants got to Mordecai for three runs and beat the Cardinals 4-2.
+In the ninth inning the Giants got to Mordecai for three runs and beat the Cardinals, 4-2.

-After the 1903 season, Brown and pitcher Jack O'Neill were traded to the Chicago Cubs, the team Mordecai beat in his rookie appearance and the team for which he would set records that have not been broken to date.
+After the 1903 season, Brown and pitcher Jack O'Neill were traded to the Chicago Cubs, the team Brown beat in his rookie appearance and the team for which he would set records that have not been broken to date.
 The Cardinals received veteran pitcher Jack Taylor, who was suspected of throwing games, and rookie catcher Larry McLean.
-The Cardinals, being the last- place team, were probably desperate for an experienced pitcher, and Mordecai had not yet proven himself.
-It was the Cubs, however, who benefited the most by the trade because Mordecai had his greatest years while pitching for Chicago.
+The Cardinals, being the last- place team, were probably desperate for an experienced pitcher, and Brown had not yet proven himself.
+It was the Cubs, however, who benefited the most by the trade because Brown had his greatest years while pitching for Chicago.

-After joining the Cubs in 1904, Mordecai improved his record to 15-10 and lowered his ERA to 1.86.
+After joining the Cubs in 1904, Brown improved his record to 15-10 and lowered his ERA to 1.86.
 Brown still holds the Cubs record for most shutouts (since 1900) with 48 and lowest career ERA of 1.80.
 In addition, Brown is the Cubs record holder for most wins in a season, 29 in 1908, and the lowest ERA in a season, 1.04 in 1906.
-When Mordecai joined the club he was already twenty-seven years old, the same age as his manager, Frank Chance, and older than most of his fellow players.
+When Brown joined the club he was already 27 years old, the same age as his manager, Frank Chance, and older than most of his fellow players.

 Besides capturing the interest of the Cubs in his rookie year, Brown also caught the eye of Miss Sarah Burgham.
 They married December 17, 1903, in Rosedale, Indiana, shortly before he joined the Chicago team.
-The marriage lasted forty-five years, until Mordecai's death.
-Sarah died ten years later on Oct.
-5, 1958.
+The marriage lasted 45 years, until Mordecai's death.
+Sarah died 10 years later on October 5, 1958.
 They had no children.

-The following year was also a good one for Three Finger.
+The following year was also a good one for Three Finger Brown.
 In 1907 he posted a 20-6 record and an ERA of 1.39.
 That year the Cubs did win the World Series, beating the Detroit Tigers in five games.
-In that series Mordecai pitched in only Game 5, winning 2-0.
+In that series Brown pitched in only Game Five, winning 2-0.